The Slow WordPress Problem

 The fix: Use a CDN (Content Delivery Network):

-- Cloudflare (free tier available)
+- Cloudflare (free tier is excellent for most sites)

-- BunnyCDN (cheap and fast)
+- BunnyCDN (~$1/month, fast)

 - StackPath